Google Academic Research Awards (GARA) support groundbreaking foundational and applied research in computing and technology around the world.

 Important notes

 References and budget details should be excluded from the proposal itself.
 Instead, use the designated sections in the application form for this information.
-The budget section requires a detailed breakdown of each expense, using the following format:
+The budget section requires a high-level overview of how funds will be used.

 Co-PIs must generally meet the same eligibility criteria as primary PIs, except in cases where the co-PI is a postdoctoral researcher.

-No, we’re currently only accepting proposals within the research areas listed on our website.
+No, we’re currently only accepting proposals within the research areas listed on the Google Academic Research Awards page.
 Please review them to ensure your proposal aligns.

 Here's how to strengthen your proposal: